00Darxk/dotfiles/README.md

 _I like rice, but i prefer pasta_

 > [!NOTE]
 > This rice is heavily inspired (copied) from [SolDoesTech](https://github.com/soldoestech)'s hyprland repos, check those if you'd like a probably better tested config.
+It also uses config taken from [klpod0s](https://github.com/klpod221/klpod0s).
 If there are any issues with the [hyprland](https://wiki.hyprland.org/) and [waybar](https://github.com/Alexays/Waybar/wiki/) configuration, before opening an issue, check with the wikis as i have no idea what i'm doing, also don't trust random installation scripts online :).
 If there are issues with the installation scripts report it here ty.

 Clone the repository to copy and use these configuration files.